umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     2. Use any GND test point on the board (eg. **`TP7`**)
     3. Repeat measurement reversing the polarity of leads (ground isolation circuit is different each way)

-3. Connect jumpers between **`J22`** (near ch8) pins 2 & 4 (`V_pump`) and between `J22` pins 1 & 3 (`V_jtag`).
-This will be to be able to program the FPGA later.

-4. Set power supply initially to 1.6V and the current limited to 2.0A, and connect provided input breakout board.
+3. Set power supply initially to 1.6V and the current limited to 2.0A, and connect provided input breakout board.
 Verify polarity of connections visually
     1. Red wire in positive terminal of power supply
     2. Blue wire in negative terminal
     3. Negative terminal ground shorted

-5. Turn power supply on.
+4. Turn power supply on.
 Connect the raspberry Pi LVR monitor to the board, and activate the LVR monitor on the laptop if it is not already running
     1. Go to PuTTY and select Monitor Pi
     2. Both user name and password are "`lvr`"